samdotola/walletconnect-docs/docs/advanced/faq.md

 ## Why is self-hosting not an option at this time?
 Are there plans to make this possible in the future?

 We understand the desire for developers to self-host their own relay.
-We share this vision, and have embarked on a decentralization roadmap in order to achieve this.
+We share this vision and have embarked on a decentralization roadmap in order to achieve this.
 By the end of this summer, we will launch a permissioned network and invite a select group of partners to participate in this crucial first phase.
 Our objective is to make self-hosting relay a reality with the creation of the decentralized WalletConnect Network, and we appreciate your patience as we progress in this enormous mission.